 Thanks to their size, double bit locks can be easily motorised.
 The motorisation has several advantages, the main one being the possibility to automatically trip the throws of the lock every time the door is closed.
 In this way you can be sure that the lock is always closed, avoiding the risk that they can remain open because one is in a hurry or distracted.

 So, to answer the original question, is a double bit lock secure?
 Or rather, it is more or less secure than other solutions?
 We can definitely say that a traditional double bit lock is nowadays not very secure, whilst one of the new generation is more secure.
 The comparison with a lock with a European profile cylinder is, however, more complex since there are so many variations, which are more or less secure.
-In a future blog we will see exactly how to choose and install a European cylinder in order to maximise the security.
+In a future blog we will see how to choose and install a European profile cylinder in order to maximise the security.
 For the moment we can limit ourselves to noticing a certain complementary aspect between the strengths and weaknesses of the two solutions…